 Treatment of acid reflux: Lifestyle interventions

 It is necessary to avoid chocolate, alcohol, tobacco, and citrus juice if you suffer from acid reflux.
-Smoking, drinking, coffee, carbonated beverages, and chocolate intake causes a decrease in lower esophageal sphincter pressure.
-Some people find it helpful while in some cases, there is a need for acid reflux medicines along with dietary changes.
+Smoking, drinking, coffee, carbonated beverages, and chocolate intake decrease lower esophagal sphincter pressure.
+Some people find it helpful, while in other cases, acid reflux medicines are needed along with dietary changes.

 Therapeutic initiatives

-Over the counter, antacids offer rapid relief from gastrointestinal reflux disease (GERD) symptoms, but the relief is for a short period in some cases.
-In clinical trials antacids were not shown to offer symptomatic relief; they are effective in healing erosive esophagitis.
+Over-the-counter antacids offer rapid relief from gastrointestinal reflux disease (GERD) symptoms, but the relief is short-lived in some cases.
+In clinical trials, antacids were not shown to provide symptomatic relief; however, they are effective in healing erosive esophagitis.
 Antacids are known to treat breakthrough symptoms and are less effective than other medications used to treat GERD complications.

-Like antacids, Histamine H2 receptor antagonists, including famotidine, nizatidine, and cimetidine provide temporary relief.
-Although, this class of drugs comes with a slower onset of action than antacids.
-Health care specialists do not allow the long-term use of these medications as the body of a patient develops tolerance within 7 to 14 days.
-These medications are not as effective as proton pump inhibitors (PPIs), which extremely effective in treating erosive esophagitis.
+Like antacids, Histamine H2 receptor antagonists, including famotidine, nizatidine, and cimetidine, provide temporary relief.
+However, this class of drugs comes with a slower onset of action than antacids.
+Health care specialists do not recommend long-term use of these medications, as the body of a patient develops tolerance within 7 to 14 days.
+These medications are not as effective as proton pump inhibitors (PPIs), which are extremely effective in treating erosive esophagitis.

 -